 Session 10: Celebration!

 We estimate that if you have 2 facilitators, paid £20 an hour each, with 7 hours preparation time, 3 hours supervision time, 40 hours group time, 1/2 hour set up time for each group and 1/2 hour debrief time for each group then £1500 would be your facilitator cost, with perhaps £10 for photocopying information for all the parents.

 The Solihull Approach parenting group supports the recommended guidelines of the NICE guidelines for CG158: Antisocial behaviour and conduct disorders in children and young people: recognition and management.
-The group is has a relationship based approach aiming to develop a framework for thinking as a lifelong skill about parent/child relationship promoting communication, exploring feelings and effective behaviour management.
+The group has a relationship based approach, aiming to develop a framework for thinking as a lifelong skill about parent/child relationships, promoting communication, exploring feelings and effective behaviour management.